The Mirrors (part one)

-The front parlor the same as every day, the chimneypiece and its stony odor, white sheers damping sunlight; the temperature, never mind the bloomed camellias flanking the portico, wintry.
+The front parlor, the same as every day, the chimneypiece and its stony odor, the white sheers damping sunlight.
+The temperature, never mind the bloomed camellias flanking the portico, wintry.

 Of course, it couldn’t well be.
-Her aunt, who liked the phrase for calling this and that, never had meant by it spooks…most times been speaking of the solitary well-to-do, her clients, with their dusty drapes and cabinets, their spiderwebs of childhood ties blowing loose, still clinging.
+Her aunt, who liked the phrase for calling this and that, never had meant by it spooks… Was speaking, most times, of the solitary well-to-do, her clients, with their dusty drapes and cabinets, their spiderwebs of childhood ties, blowing loose, still clinging.

-The men were up in the attic, at the back of the house, where Mr. Rothesay did his scientific work.
+The men were in the attic, at the back of the house, where Mr. Rothesay did his scientific work.
 Voices just didn’t carry so far.
-They wouldn’t burn lights in a room not in use, and March weather didn’t much call for a fire.
+They wouldn’t burn lights in a room not in use, or burn coal, in these hardship days, when the calendar said March.

-And soon enough, you got heated up pushing a carpet sweeper.
+And you got heated up soon enough, pushing a carpet sweeper.
 She had to get lunch on, two pots to boil, one pan to brown the chops, one in the oven for the rolls.
-She had to plug in the percolator and get the coffee started right off—and it was her day to inventory the cupboard.
-She’d know how much to ask for, so she could pick up things at the grocer’s on the way over tomorrow.
+She had to plug in the percolator and get the coffee started right off.
+And it was her day to inventory the cupboard.
+She would know how much to ask for, so tomorrow she could pick up things at the grocer’s.

 Rothesay’s was one of a block-end of tall attached houses, survivors of a 1901 conflagration, no more of their kind ever built in the city.
-The house faced north, the garden getting all the pleasantness…even the neglected patio set and quarter-circle bench more wistfully inviting than the squat bungalow furnishings of the parlor.
+The house faced north, the garden getting all the pleasantness.
+Even the neglected patio set and quarter-circle bench were more wistfully inviting than the squat bungalow furnishings of the parlor.

 And here was Mr. Rothesay’s friend.